PaulRinne/PaulRinne/README.md

 - 👋 Hi, I’m @PaulRinne
 - 👀 I’m interested in cloud transformation, networking and home automation.
-- 🌱 I’m currently learning virtualization
+- 🌱 I’m currently learning virtualization.
 - 💞️ I’m looking to collaborate on interesting topics in the future.
 - 📫 How to reach me - paul.rinne@gmail.com